With over two millennia of history behind it, Japanese sake isn't your typical run-of-the-mill alcohol beverage.

 Like junmai, honjozo sake must use rice polished to at least 70% of its original grain size.
 The difference is that honjozo contains a small amount of brewer's alcohol to round out the flavor and fragrance.

-Honjozo sakes are generally a good choice sake for beginners as they are light-bodied and are equally refreshing warm or cold.
+Honjozo sakes are generally a good choice sake for beginners.
+This type of sake is light-bodied and equally refreshing warm or cold.

 Ginjo & Junmai Ginjo

 The first of the premium sake classifications, ginjo sake is brewed with rice polished to at least 60% of its original grain.
 A special yeast and fermentation process is also used.

 Like honjozo, ginjo sake is light and easy-to-drink.
 The flavor profile of this sake style, however, is generally more complex.
 It's beset with fruity & floral flavors and aromas.
 This is a great sake to enjoy chilled.